The Cabinet of Dr. Caligari: Critical response

 Caligari was a critical success in France, but French filmmakers were divided in their opinions after its release.
 Abel Gance called it "superb" and wrote, "What a lesson to all directors!" and René Clair said it "overthrew the realist dogma" of filmmaking.
 Film critic and director Louis Delluc said the film has a compelling rhythm: "At first slow, deliberately laborious, it attempts to irritate.
 Then when the zigzag motifs of the fairground start turning, the pace leaps forward, agitato, accelerando, and leaves off only at the word 'End', as abruptly as a slap in the face."
 Jean Epstein, however, called it "a prize example of the abuse of décor in the cinema" and said it "represents a grave sickness of cinema".
 Likewise, Jean Cocteau called it "the first step towards a grave error which consists of flat photography of eccentric decors, instead of obtaining surprise by means of the camera".
 French critic Frédéric-Philippe Amiguet wrote of the film: "It has the odor of tainted food.
 It leaves a taste of cinders in the mouth."
 The Russian director Sergei Eisenstein especially disliked Caligari, calling it a "combination of silent hysteria, partially coloured canvases, daubed flats, painted faces, and the unnatural broken gestures and action of monstrous chimaeras".

 While early reviews were more divided, modern film critics and historians have largely praised Caligari as a revolutionary film.
 Film reviewer Roger Ebert called it arguably "the first true horror film", and critic Danny Peary called it cinema's first cult film and a precursor for arthouse films.
-In October 1958, Caligari was ranked as the twelfth-best film of all time during a poll organized at the Brussels World's Fair.
+In October 1958, Caligari was ranked as the twelfth-best film of all time during a poll organised at the Brussels World's Fair.
 With input from 117 film critics, filmmakers and historians from around the world, it was the first universal film poll in history.
 American film historian Lewis Jacobs said "its stylized rendition, brooding quality, lack of explanation, and distorted settings were new to the film world".
 Film historian and critic Paul Rotha wrote of it, "For the first time in the history of the cinema, the director has worked through the camera and broken with realism on the screen; that a film could be effective dramatically when not photographic and finally, of the greatest possible importance, that the mind of the audience was brought into play psychologically".
 Likewise, Arthur Knight wrote in Rogue: "More than any other film, (Caligari) convinced artists, critics and audiences that the movie was a medium for artistic expression".
 Entertainment Weekly included Caligari in their 1994 "Guide to the Greatest Movies Ever Made", calling it a "landmark silent film" and saying, "No other film's art direction has ever come up with so original a visualization of dementia".